Email subscription form header

 Street vendors sell fresh sweet corn and top it with a creamy sauce.
 Delicious and authentic Elote can be found anywhere in the streets of Mexico City, throughout Mexico, and in many US cities with a large Hispanic population.
 Elote is messy and addictive!

-Mexican street corn is commonly served with Cotija cheese, which is a crumbly and salty cheese made from cows’ milk.
+Mexican street corn is commonly served with Cotija cheese, a crumbly and salty cheese made from cows’ milk.
 It is often available in larger grocery stores or specialty shops.
-I find it at my local Walmart.
-It is also a great topping for tacos.
-Be sure to have leftovers the next day in a Mexican Street Corn Salad too!
+I found it at my local Walmart.
+It is also an excellent topping for tacos.
+Be sure to have leftovers in a Mexican Street Corn Salad the next day, too!

-• Mexican Street Corn is often slathered in a delicious creamy sauce of seasoned Mexican crema and mayonnaise mixture.
+• Mexican Street Corn is often slathered in a delicious creamy sauce of seasoned Mexican crema and mayonnaise.
 If preferred, you can also use this mixture sparingly.
-If you can’t find Mexican crema, regular sour cream is a good substitute.
-I have found it at Walmart in the refrigerated cheese section.
+Regular sour cream is a good substitute if you can’t find Mexican crema.
+I found it at Walmart in the refrigerated cheese section.

 • If Mexican or Tex-Mex dishes are popular in your house, make double or triple batches of the taco seasoning to use later.
 Excess seasoning can be stored in an airtight container for several months.